manish-garodia/manish-garodia/projects/dba-essentials-test/install-db/installer/install-desktop-server.md

 5. You need to run root scripts to configure your Oracle Database.
 	<!--If you select **Automatically run configuration scripts** then skip step 7-A.-->
-	For this lab, do not select the checkbox and run the scripts manually as explained in the later step.
+	For this lab, do not select the checkbox and run the scripts manually as explained in the later steps.
 Click **Next**.

 	![Root Scripts](images/db21c-desk-005-rootscript.png)